 - Low family income, that has resulted in situations such as you having to babysit often, take care of adults, work one or more jobs that have detracted from your ability to take advantage of your high school opportunities, etc.

-- Cases of extreme hardships, such as a period of homelessness, and what is has taught you about life, the importance of never giving up, such that you realized e.g. your difficulty in connecting to the common man, or people’s initial judgment of your character and the importance of educating others about similarities rather than differences.
+- Cases of extreme hardships, such as a period of homelessness, and what it has taught you about life; the importance of never giving up, such that you realized your difficulty in connecting to the common man; or people’s initial judgment of your character and the importance of educating others about similarities rather than differences.

-- Death of a close/loved on, and e.g. how it has affected your outlook on life (and death) and the way you make your decisions.
+- Death of a close/loved one, and how it has affected your outlook on life (and death) and the way you make your decisions.

 - How to Write the Common Application Essays 2017-2018 - March 25, 2017